 - Cook the pasta according to package directions, adding the cauliflower during the final minute of cooking; drain, shaking off excess water.

 - Meanwhile, preheat oven to 400F.
 Grease, spray or line all 12 cups of a standard size muffin tin.

 - In a large bowl, whisk together the chickpea flour, flaxseed meal and salt.
 Gradually whisk in the warm water (gradually to avoid lumps).
-Whisk in the oil and then stir in the marinara sauce, spaghetti and cauliflower.
+Stir in the marinara sauce, spaghetti and cauliflower.

 - Divide noodle mixture evenly between prepared cups, pouring any extra batter in the bowl directly over each cup of noodles.
 Sprinkle tops with cheese.